christinakal/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive website cannot be seen by another device except a web browser.
+On the other hand, we can see a responsive website perfectly from any device we want.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means that you design your website for mobiles first, and the media queries begin with min-width non max-width that we use on a dekstop first website.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    We use `font-size: 62.5%` on the html tag so we can easily use rem as a measurment unit for font-sizes more easily, without doing extra math operations.

 4. How would you describe preprocessing to someone new to CSS?

+    It is a programm that lets you generate CSS from an easier suntax using a compiler.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept is nesting and the ability to have multiple files.
+The concept that gives me most trouble is the mixins.
+Not always, but sometimes I cannot decide if I really need them or not.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.